chawikarnCK/my-app/README.md

 Getting Started
-To get started with this project, clone the repository to your local machine import it into IDE intellij as a Maven project.
+To get started with this project, clone the repository to your local machine import it into IDE  as a Maven project.

 Prerequisites
 To run this project, you'll need: